scipy.stats.

 parametersdict

-A dictionary describing the parameters of the distribution.
-Each key is the name of a parameter, and the corresponding value is itself a dictionary with the following items.
+Each key is the name of a parameter, and the corresponding value is either a dictionary or tuple.
+If a dictionary, it may have the following items, with default values used for entries which aren’t present.

-A tuple defining the lower and upper endpoints of the domain of the parameter.
-Allowable values are floats or the name (string) of another parameter.
+A tuple defining the lower and upper endpoints of the domain of the parameter; allowable values are floats, the name (string) of another parameter, or a callable taking parameters as keyword only arguments and returning the numerical value of an endpoint for given parameter values.

 A tuple specifying whether the endpoints are included within the domain of the parameter.

-The class must also define a pdf method and may define methods logentropy, entropy, median, mode, logpdf, logcdf, cdf, logccdf, ccdf, ilogcdf, icdf, ilogccdf, and iccdf.
-If defined, these methods must accept the parameters of the distributions as keyword arguments and also accept any positional-only arguments accepted by the corresponding method of ContinuousDistribution.
-Methods moment_raw, moment_central, moment_standardized may also be defined; if so, they must accept the order of the moment by position, accept all distribution parameters by keyword, and return the raw, central, and standardized moments of the distribution, respectively.
+The class must also define a pdf method and may define methods logentropy, entropy, median, mode, logpdf, logcdf, cdf, logccdf, ccdf, ilogcdf, icdf, ilogccdf, iccdf, moment, and sample.
+If defined, these methods must accept the parameters of the distribution as keyword arguments and also accept any positional-only arguments accepted by the corresponding method of ContinuousDistribution.
+The moment method must accept the order and kind arguments by position or keyword, but may return None if a formula is not available for the arguments; in this case, the infrastructure will fall back to a default implementation.
+The sample method must accept shape by position or keyword, but contrary to the public method of the same name, the argument it receives will be the full shape of the output array - that is, the shape passed to the public method prepended to the broadcasted shape of random variable parameters.

 Returns: